hugojosefson/cursive_wasm/README.md

 [cursive](https://github.com/gyscos/cursive) available to consumers of WebAssembly (WASM).

-There is no backend included, so you will need to implement your own.
-(I plan to do that for Deno.)
+There is no backend included, so you will need to implement your own, for the WASM runtime you use.
+I plan to do that for Deno.

 # Build